Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="hmac"></a>
 ### hmac

 With the `hmac` function you can compute the [HMAC](https://en.wikipedia.org/wiki/HMAC) of a given message.
-The first parameter denotes the hashing algorithm to use (supported algorithms are `MD5`, `SHA-1`, `SHA-256`, and `SHA-512`), the second one the secret key, and the third one the message (as a string or byte array) for which to compute the HMAC.
+The first argument denotes the hashing algorithm to use (supported algorithms are `MD5`, `SHA-1`, `SHA-256`, and `SHA-512`), the second one the secret key, and the third one the message (as a string or byte array) for which to compute the HMAC.
 The returned value is a `Uint8Array`.

 ```js
 const myHMAC = hmac('SHA-256', 'my_key123', 'Hello world');